How to Buy UCITS ETFs

 | “KID / PRIIPs” restriction | Switch to a UCITS listing (EU-compliant wrapper) | Try to change IBKR settings |

-| “Insufficient buying power” in USD | Convert EUR → USD intentionally first | Let surprise FX happen on every buy |
+| “Insufficient buying power” in USD | Convert EUR → USD intentionally at the Forex desk first | Let surprise FX happen on every buy |

-| Wide spread or messy prices | Use limit orders during normal liquidity hours | Market orders at open or outside EU hours |
+| Wide spread or frozen/delayed data | Use limit orders during normal EU hours; verify quote | Market orders at open or outside EU hours |

-| Recurring monthly contributions | Standardise one listing + consistent currency plan | Random listings and currencies each time |
+| Recurring monthly contributions | Use Recurring Investment tool or standardise one listing | Random listings and currencies each time |

-Before you start (2-minute checklist)
+Before you start — check this first

 - How to open an IBKR account — if you haven’t yet.